A comprehensive Accommodated Southern Africa Safari visiting South Africa, Lesotho and Swaziland.

 Departing from Cape Town, we visit the idyllic Cape Winelands region, continuing into the Small Karoo for a tour of Cango Caves.
 Explore the scenic Garden Route including coastal Plettenberg Bay, Natures Valley and Tsitsikamma National Park.

-Then we go game viewing in Addo Elephant National Park and visit historic Graaf Reinet in the Karoo, before heading into mountainous Lesotho.
-From Lesotho we travel to the uKhahlamba Drakensberg Park and the city of Durban.
+Then we go game viewing in Addo Elephant National Park and visit historic Graaff-Reinet and the Valley of Desolation in the Karoo, before heading into mountainous Lesotho.
+From Lesotho, we travel to the uKhahlamba Drakensberg Park and the city of Durban.
 Next, we head to iSimangaliso Wetland Park and encounter Africa's wildlife in Hluhluwe-Umfolozi Game Reserve, before crossing the border into Swaziland.

 This Southern African Safari starts in Cape Town where you have the option of doing a cultural tour (included in Activity Package).
 If you choose to do the cultural tour, you will set off from the city at 08h00 in smaller tour vehicles with a private tour company.

 This tour goes to the historic District Six part of the city and local townships for a glimpse into the dynamic and unique culture and hard realities of township life in South Africa.
 After the cultural tour you return to the city to meet up with the rest of the group and your guides.